mirrexagon/lua-irc-engine/README.md

 irc:PRIVMSG("#potato", "I like potatoes.")
 ```

-For consistency, there is a `RAW` sender.
+For consistency, you can use `RAW` to send raw messages using `irc.send`:
 ```lua
 irc:send("RAW", "PRIVMSG #potatoes :I like potatoes.")
 -- is equivalent to